MatayoBweta/three_rp_planning/README.md

 <p style="‘text-align:justify’">

-Data coordination is the process of organizing, managing, and distributing data so that it is accurate, consistent, and useable.
+Data coordination is the process of organizing, managing, and distributing data so that it is accurate, consistent, and usable.
 Effective data coordination is necessary for ensuring that data is accessible, dependable, and valuable and for allowing businesses to maximize their data assets.

 </p>